SneaksAndData/github-actions/README.md

 ### Description

-Creates a python package with a pypi-friendly version number on pull request comment with text `create_package`
+Creates a development version of a python package according to [PEP-440](https://peps.python.org/pep-0440/) from an open pull request and uploads it to a provided python index.

+Version format is `{Major}.{Minor}.{Patch}a{PR_NUMBER}dev{COMMENT_NUMBER}` where PR_NUMBER is number of pull request and COMMENT_NUMBER is number of comment which triggered a build.

 **NOTES**:
 1) To use this action, your repository should contain